Rahaf-Hara/Path-Planner/README.md

 # Path Planner ROS Package

 The Path Planner ROS package provides algorithms for optimal path finding (A* and Dijkstra) on grid maps and Probabilistic Roadmap (PRM) models.
 It features gradient descent smoothing for paths and tools for analyzing graph connectivity.

+## Video Demonstration

+Watch the [video demonstration](https://www.youtube.com/watch?v=uqt3r7womo0) to see the path planner in action across various tasks and maps.
+Highlights include connectivity analysis, dynamic adjustments to PRM node counts, and testing the A* algorithm with smoothing on different map types.

 [![Path Planning Video](https://img.youtube.com/vi/uqt3r7womo0/0.jpg)](https://www.youtube.com/watch?v=uqt3r7womo0 "Click to Watch!")

 ## Installation